zopefoundation/z3c.authenticator/src/z3c/authenticator/README.txt

 IAuthentication Utility
 =======================

-The Authenticator Utility provides a framework for authenticating principals and associating information with them.
+The Authenticator package provides a framework for authenticating principals and associating information with them.
 It uses plugins and subscribers to get its work done.